nathancarter/semigroupviz/to-do-list.md

 ## Options

- * Store at the top level of the semigroup's JSON a setting of whether we are showing the sizes of H-classes (yes, no, or only when there are hidden elements).
-Initialize this to the third setting and respect it in renderHClass().
  * Create options controls for H-classes that let you choose which of these options you want.
 Every time they change, update the JSON and re-render.